poteat/personal-web/content/post/simulation/mathematica-steps-to-latex.md

 For simple cases, a workaround is passing your problem to the `WolframAlpha[]` command in Mathematica as a string, and then choosing to see the steps laid out, in the way Wolfram Alpha presupposes a human would do it.
-This has its own problems, namely in the limited complexity of problems WolframAlpha can handle, as compared to Mathematica.
+This has its own problems, namely in the limited complexity of problems WolframAlpha can handle as compared to Mathematica.
 However, it is enough to get the job done in some cases.